Global route / Asia-Europe

 The Alps and Zagros Mountains are tall enough to poke above low cloud.
 The Bay of Bengal coast may be obscured by monsoon cloud June-September.

-What is the best side of plane for Singapore to London?
+What is the best side for Singapore to London?